Hands of a guy on laptop keyboard

 1. The primary concern of all states is survival.

-In 349, I have taken the first shot at the enthymeme that “states are rational.”
-I would like to revert to this assertion, for it is the lodestone of realism in International Relations.
+I already looked at the enthymeme that ‘states are rational’, and would like to revisit this assertion, for it is the lodestone of realism in international relations.

 Here is the list:

-• Abandoning the Bismarckian “balance in Europe:” in search for supremacy in continental Europe and a new, global balance;
+• Abandoning Bismarck’s ‘balance in Europe’ in search of supremacy in continental Europe and a new, global balance

-• The Schlieffen Plan, which pointlessly transformed what was an “Eastern” into a “Western” question;
+• The Schlieffen Plan, which pointlessly transformed what was an ‘Eastern’ question into a ‘Western’ one

-• The thrust through Belgium, which brought hesitant Great Britain into play, and Poland;
+• The thrust through Belgium, which brought hesitant Great Britain into the conflict, as well as Poland

-The forgotten mistake is Brest-Litowsk and its aftermath.
-Russia lost 25% of its population and territory, 27% of its agricultural surface, 25% of its railways system, 33% of its light industry, 73% of its heavy industry, and 89% of its coal.
-It was cut off from both the North and the Black Sea.[3]
+The forgotten mistake is Brest-Litovsk and its aftermath.
+Russia lost 25% of its population and territory, 27% of its agricultural land, 25% of its railways, 33% of its light industry, 73% of its heavy industry, and 89% of its coal.
+It was cut off from both the North Sea and the Black Sea.1 One might remark that this gutting of Russia occurred anew in 1941 and after the dissolution of the Soviet Union, with the difference that Russia clawed back much of its territories in both of these instances.

-Assuming that states are “rational,” that is, that they make no mistakes, and thus have nothing to learn from history, is a most dangerous point of departure.[4]
-Even it might be useful in the event of Star Wars.
+Assuming that states are ‘rational’ – i.e. that they make no mistakes and thus have nothing to learn from history – is a most dangerous point of departure.2 Even if it might prove useful in the event of Star Wars.

-[3] Russia renounced all territorial claims in Finland (which it had already acknowledged), the future Baltic States, Belarus, and Ukraine.
+1. Treaty of Brest-Litovsk: Russia renounced all territorial claims in Finland (which it had already acknowledged), the future Baltic States, Belarus, and Ukraine.
 The territory of the Kingdom of Poland was not mentioned in the treaty.
-The treaty stated that “Germany and Austria-Hungary intend to determine the future fate of these territories in agreement with their populations.”
+The treaty stated that ‘Germany and Austria-Hungary intend to determine the future fate of these territories in agreement with their populations.’
 Most of these territories were in effect ceded to Germany, which intended to have them become economic and political dependencies.
-The many ethnic German residents (volksdeutsch) would be the ruling elite. https://en.wikipedia.org/wiki/Treaty_of_Brest-Litovsk
+The many ethnic German residents (Volksdeutsch) would be the ruling elite.

-[4] I have failed to find a justification for this enthymeme.
+2. I have failed to find a justification for this enthymeme.
 My conjecture is that it is driven by the requirements of game theory.
-This reminds me of the drunkard who was looking for his lost key under a lamp post – for it was the only place he could see.
+This reminds me of the drunkard who was looking for his lost key under a lamp post, for it was the only place he could see.

 0 replies